Bruce Springsteen's drink-driving charges dropped by prosecutors

 “Mr Springsteen, I need to ask you how long you need to pay the fine,” said judge Anthony Mautone.
 He replied: “I think I can pay that immediately, your honour.”

-Springsteen told Ansell that he had consumed “two small shots of tequila” prior to driving.
+Springsteen told his lawyer, Mitchell Ansell, that he had consumed “two small shots of tequila” prior to driving.
 Prosecutors said that his blood-alcohol level was 0.02 per cent (New Jersey’s legal limit is 0.08 per cent).

 The DWI [driving while intoxicated] and reckless driving charges have therefore been dropped.
-His lawyer, Mitchell Ansell, said the singer was “pleased with the outcome of today’s court appearance”.
+Ansell said the singer was “pleased with the outcome of today’s court appearance”.

 Upon the charges being made public earlier this month, Jeep pulled its Springsteen-starring Super Bowl advert from YouTube.